seanmullery/BWMediaSim/readme.md

 Then follow the format in the simulateBWMedia.py to output a file with that simulation.

-For explanation of the process please read chapter five of the PhD Thesis [https://doras.dcu.ie/28111/](Rethinking auto-colourisation of natural Images in the context of deep learning.)
+For explanation of the process please read chapter five of the PhD Thesis [Rethinking auto-colourisation of natural Images in the context of deep learning.](https://doras.dcu.ie/28111/)